 5 Reasons It’s Totally Okay To Cry Over Spilled Milk

-The saying goes “there’s no use crying over spilled milk.”
+The saying goes “don’t cry over spilled milk.”

 1. It’s Been A Day

 It’s been a day.
 You don’t want to clean up that milk.
-It’s okay to cry.
+It’s okay to cry over spilled milk.

 2. The Day Has Barely Begun

 Everyone woke up on the wrong side of the bed.
 And by “side of the bed” I mean side of dawn.
 Very much the wrong side of dawn.
 So by 6:15, the day has barely begun but you’ve been awake for what feels like 164 hours.

 You’ve wrangled children into clothes.
 You found something in your own closet that doesn’t require an iron and doesn’t have sequins on it.
 (Seriously, I’m in my 30s, why the sequins?)